-If you struggle with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
-Having a plumber install a water softener is the best way to fix this problem.
+If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
+Having a plumber add a water softener is the best way to solve this problem.

 - Brass: up to 100 years